-If you are looking for more challenging waves be sure to check out Maderas or Hermosa beaches.
+If you are looking for more challenging waves, check out Maderas or Hermosa beaches.
 They are about a 30 – 45 minute drive away and offer more dining options.

 2. Hike up to the Christ of the Mercy statue.

-Seen from the San Juan del Sur beach, stands the Christ of the Mercy statue.
-You can get to the statue by just walking the beach and crossing the river at low tide or walking over the bridge.
+The Christ of the Mercy statue is seen from the San Juan del Sur beach.
+You can get to the figure by walking the beach and crossing the river at low tide or walking over the bridge.

-Either way, it takes about 20 – 30 minutes to get to the top.
-It is a pleasant hike, but it gets steep the last 10 minutes up.
-The view from the top is breathtaking though.
+It takes about 20 – 30 minutes to get to the top.
+It is a pleasant hike, but it gets steep in the last 10 minutes.
+The view from the top is breathtaking, though.

-You can walk from the very bottom or take a taxi up and hike up for 3-5 min to the top.
-There’s small $2 entry fee once you get to the gate.
+You can walk from the bottom or take a taxi up and hike up for 3-5 minutes to the top.
+Once you get to the gate, there’s a small $2 entry fee.